 Leonor Stjepic, is an award-winning social enterprise entrepreneur, whose career has spanned both the private and NGO sectors.
-She is Chair of the Board of Directors of Montessori Centre International and the Chief Executive of the Montessori Group – a leading global Montessori organisation.
+She is Chief Executive of the Montessori Group.

 Prior to this role, Leonor was CEO of the medical research institute, RAFT.
 Leonor spun out a commercial company called Smart Matrix Ltd, from RAFT raising $8m in social investment.
-This won universal praise and has been widely used as a case study in how to avoid risk in social investment.
+This has been widely used as a case study in how to avoid risk in social investment.

 Maccs Pescatore – Chief Executive Officer

 Maccs brings extensive international, commercial experience from the profit sector.
 A chartered accountant, qualified with Coopers & Lybrand, she worked for Geest plc, Camelot plc and spent 13 years with Tate & Lyle Plc and ASR Group in the FMCG sector holding a variety of senior finance positions in European divisions, including doing significant, high value cross border transactions from the age of 32.

 Her passion for the outdoors includes mountaineering, skiing, cycling and running which she marries with her interests in education in her non-executive roles.
 She is currently Chair of Advance Performance (UK) Ltd and has held a number of non-executive director positions including at Plas Y Brenin, the national outdoor centre.